thetpaingtun/AndroidAdbScreenshotScript/README.md

 #### Additional Step (Create a shortcut so that you can pin it to the task bar)
 1. Right click desktop and select new > shortcut
-2. For the target location enter
+2. For the target location, enter
 ```
 cmd /c "D:\path_to_script\win\scr.bat"
 ```